How to Tell If Your Spark Plugs Need to Be Replaced

 If you are experiencing what seems to be longer cranking times, especially on a cold morning, you’ll want to look at your spark plugs and related ignition and fuel system components.
 Over time, spark plugs develop residue from unburnt gases and oils, which reduces your car’s performance and makes cold-starting more difficult.
 Tough cold starting is not only bad for your engine, but can also drain the battery and increase starter wear and tear.

-If your vehicle's engine is running rough or noisy when idling, you may have a spark plug issue.
+If your vehicle’s engine is running rough or noisy when idling, you likely have a problem in your ignition system.
 Heavy rumbling when waiting at a stoplight or in a drive-thru may indicate your car is overdue for maintenance.
-Inspect the spark plugs and replace accordingly.
-Replacing the spark plugs, and potentially also the ignition coils and wires, may solve this.
+It may be a spark plug issue, but it could just as easily be another component like ignition coils causing the problem.
+Inspect the system and determine if the spark plugs or something like the ignition coils and wires need to be replaced.
+Make sure that you diagnose the issue before you go about replacing parts, otherwise you could end up wasting time and money.

-Misfires are hard to miss, as the engine will shake so badly that you'll feel the vibration throughout the car.
+Misfires are hard to miss, as the engine will shake so badly that you’ll feel the vibration throughout the car.
 Misfiring results in poor performance, reduced fuel economy, increased emissions, and rough idling.
-Replacing spark plugs may help with this issue but inspect them first.
+Replacing spark plugs may help with this issue but, as above, inspect the system first.

 Decreased Fuel Mileage